 1. Carrier Oil

 A carrier oil dilutes your essential oils, making them safer to use on more sensitive areas or on children.
 A good carrier oil is also required for stronger essential oils, like oregano, that need to be diluted so they don’t irritate your skin.

 My favorite carrier oil to use is coconut oil, because I already cook with it and it’s easy to just scoop out a little bit and keep it in a jar for when I need a carrier oil.
 Other oils you could use are almond, jojoba, grapeseed, etc.

 A good guidebook is essential because you need to know how and when to use which oils.
 I have two favorite resources.

-Modern Wellness is specific to doTERRA essential oils, which is one reason I like it so much.
-I also like that it recommends a few oils to try , which I’ve found helpful if I didn’t have one they recommended or to avoid one oil from losing effiectiveness over time (think lavender at night for calming – you might want to rotate between that and another oil).
+I also love how recommends a few oils to try, which I’ve found helpful if I didn’t have one they recommended or to avoid one oil from losing effiectiveness over time (think lavender at night for calming – you might want to rotate between that and another oil).

 A diffuser is great for aromatherapy purposes.
 If you don’t have a diffuser, you can put oils in the palm of your hand, cup them over your nose and inhale deeply (you can also just smell from the bottle).

 I’ve been using essential oils for over a year now and don’t have a diffuser … yet.